Back to stories list

 Panuma ya kashita kanoono, bafika pa mukunyu uukalamba.
 Ngede alatanauka nga uupenene mu misambo.
 Elyo aikala pa musambo umo no kuŋunusha umutwe kwati aleecesha Gingile ukuti, “Ubu apa!
 Isa nomba.
 Cinshi uleekokwela?”
 Gingile taamwene inshimu ku muti ukufuma apo aiminine lelo alicetekele ukuti Ngede teeti abeepe.

-Ponkapo Gingile watujile panshi ngonga yanji munshi ya kichi, wabungizhe nsala ne kubanza mujilo.
-Mujilo powateemene, wabikilepo lusala waleepa pakachi ka mujilo.
-Uno lusala wa yukanyikilwe naku lenga buushi bwavula aku saka ateema.
-Watendekele ku kanjila ku kichi, sa akwachila lusala kwapela nameeno anji akusa kifitumuna bwiishi
+Ponkapo Gingile watujile panshi jifumo janji munshi ya kichi.
+Wabungizhe nsala ne kubanza mujilo.
+Mujilo byowatemenenga bulongo, wabikilepo lusala waleepa pakachi ka mujilo.
+Uno lusala wa yukanyikilwe kukulenga bwishi bwavula pa kimye kyoatemenenga.
+Watendekele kukanjila kukichi, saka akwachila lusala kwapela nameeno anji aku saka bwishi bufutumuka.

 So Gingile put down his hunting spear under the tree, gathered some dry twigs and made a small fire.
 When the fire was burning well, he put a long dry stick into the heart of the fire.
 This wood was especially known to make lots of smoke while it burned.
 He began climbing, holding the cool end of the smoking stick in his teeth.